sathishvj/gor/README.md

 gor
 ===

-## Execute previous go run command
+## Execute previous go command
 When learning go or running trials with small programs, one usually has a few different .go files in the same directory.
+With this, just type gor and avoid retyping 'go run filename.go' each time.

 This program creates a .gorrc in your user directory that contains the last run/build/test file for your present working directory.
 Thereafter, just run gor (or with -b/-t option for build and test respectively).
 An entry exists per directory and per tool (run/build/test/doc) that you use.